 As an investment fund manager, and in accordance with the provisions of the Law of 1 August 2019, amending the Law of 24 May 2011 on the exercise of certain rights of shareholders at general meetings of listed companies, the Company is required to establish an engagement policy outlining how shareholder engagement is embedded in the investment strategies of the investment funds under its management (hereinafter referred to as the “Funds”).

-However, at the time of issue of this Policy, portfolio management activities in respect of the two sub-funds of one of the Funds, Stronghold Real Estate S.C.A., SICAV-SIF, namely Fund No. 2 and Altona Fund III, are delegated to a third party, Stronghold Capital Pte.
-Ltd. In such circumstances, the Company will ensure that the delegated portfolio manager also integrate shareholder engagement in its investment strategy, if and when applicable.
+However, in case of delegation of the portfolio management activities the Company will ensure that the delegated portfolio manager also integrate shareholder engagement in its investment strategy, if and when applicable.

 The purpose of this Engagement Policy (hereinafter referred to as the “Policy”) is to describe how the Company integrates shareholder engagement in its Funds’ respective investment strategies.
 Specifically, this Policy describes how the Company, acting on behalf of the Funds, intends to: